nickelm/jsacmi/README.md

 # jsacmi
- Library for loading, saving, and managin Tacview ACMI files.
+ Library for loading, saving, and managing Tacview ACMI files.